William Stanley Braithwaite (1878- 1962)

 Other recent activities include, along with three other scholars (Rhondda R. Thomas, Kaniqua Robinson, and Gregg Hecimovich), serving as a co-Director for an NEH Summer Institute “Reconstructing the Black Archive, South Carolina as Case Study 1739-1895” held in June and July of 2023.

-I’m beginning a major project about the history and language of “Slave Passes.”
+I’m beginning a major project about the history and language of what people in the 19th century termed “Slave Tickets” and “Slave Passes.”
 These documents tend to be erratically catalogued by museums and libraries.
-If you come across any which are uncatalogued or in private collections, or which you think are of special interest or significance, please let me know.
-Over the next few years I plan to definitively catalogue all known versions of these surveillance documents to understand this horrifying legacy of American writing and American policing
+If you come across any that are uncatalogued or in private collections, or which you think are of special interest or significance, please let me know.
+Over the next few years, I am analyzing these surveillance documents to understand this horrifying legacy of American writing and American policing